DevDungeon/Cathy/docs/pages/setup-your-own-bot.rst

 How can I create my own bot?
 ============================

-If you want to create your own bot, you can follow some ofthese tutorials on DevDungeon.com
+If you want to create your own bot, you can follow some of these tutorials on DevDungeon.com

 - https://www.devdungeon.com/tags/aiml